Soiling losses

 Overview

 Soiling in photovoltaic (PV) systems refers to the buildup of external materials, such as dust, pollen, pollutants, and sea salt, on solar module surfaces.
-This accumulation obstructs solar energy transmission to photovoltaic cells, leading to decreased efficiency and power output, a phenomenon known as soiling loss1.
+This accumulation obstructs solar energy transmission to photovoltaic cells, leading to decreased efficiency and power output, a phenomenon known as soiling loss.

-Soiling loss poses a significant challenge for solar PV projects, resulting in billions of dollars in economic losses globally each year and increasing planning and maintenance costs.
+Soiling losses poses a significant challenge for solar PV projects, resulting in billions of dollars in economic losses globally each year and increasing planning and maintenance costs.
 Accurately modeling soiling is crucial for analyzing expected energy production, optimizing maintenance strategies, and forecasting outputs in operational solar plants.

 The complexity of soiling arises from various interdependent factors that vary across time and space.
 Key influences include particulate concentration, chemical properties, and atmospheric conditions such as temperature, humidity, and wind.
 Rainfall can both contribute to soiling through wet deposition and mitigate it by washing away particles; its effectiveness depends on factors like quantity and distribution.
 Wind can either enhance particle interaction with module surfaces or resuspend particles, complicating the establishment of specific thresholds for these factors.
 Consequently, measuring and modeling soiling loss introduces significant uncertainty in solar project assessments.

 The Solaris soiling model quantifies the impact of soiling by estimating the soiling ratio (SR) or transmission loss (TL), which correlates with the mass of deposited particles.
 This relationship is derived from advanced physics-based models tailored for PV plants.
 Despite uncertainties in input data, this model provides a reliable basis for estimating performance losses worldwide.
-It incorporates meteorological data (e.g., PM2.5, PM10, rainfall, wind speed, temperature) along with variables such as air density and module tilt to evaluate soiling effects.
+It incorporates meteorological data (e.g., PM2.5, PM10, rainfall, wind speed, temperature) along with variables such as air density and module effective tilt to evaluate soiling effects.
 Cleaning events—whether natural (like rain) or manual—reset the accumulation process.

 Modeling soiling losses in PV systems